arndom/pic-placeholder/README.md

 #### Integrate it all with our next app

 - Now we do `yarn`or `npm install` to install dependencies
-- If you followed the above correctly you should have two variable similar to the `.env-sample` in this project
+- If you followed the above correctly you should have two variables similar to the `.env-sample` in this project
-- add the variables to your `.env.local`
+- Add the variables to your `.env.local`
 - Followed by `yarn dev` or `npm dev` to start localhost
-- So we need to create images and index them in our redis db:
+- So, Finally we need to add the image placeholders and index them in our redis db:
-  - The first step is to run the `handleCreateePlaceholder`in our `index.js`, (currently it's commented out), it can be run by using it as the `onClick` for the `try it` button
+  - The first step is to run the `handleCreatePlaceholder`in our `index.js`, (currently it's commented out), it can be run by using it as the `onClick` for the `try it` button
-  - After the process we index the database by going to this in our browser; `http://localhost:3000/api/createIndex`
+  - After the process we index the database by going to this url in our browser; `http://localhost:3000/api/createIndex`

 ![](image/README/1661644253034.png)